 The claim that Utah is running out of water is a myth.
 Here’s why.

-Despite what Utah water salesmen claim, the sky isn’t falling.
+Despite what Utah water project salesmen claim, the sky isn’t falling.

-Scores of news stories rush to conclude Utah is running out of water—which is easy to believe when you hear that Utah’s population will double in coming decades.
-That argument is misleading because even with twice the population, Utah’s municipal water supply is simply not at risk.
+Scores of news stories rush to the conclusion that Utah is running out of water.
+It’s easy to fall for this media hype — especially when you hear that Utah’s population will double in coming decades.
+That argument is misleading because Utah’s total municipal water use is less than 10% of all water used in the state.

-Farming and ranching account for about 85% of Utah’s water use, while indoor use by residents (a water need) consumes a mere 3%.
-In other words, even if our population doubled, our indoor water needs would still only amount to 6% of Utah’s total water use—hardly a water crisis.
+Farming and ranching accounts for about 85% of Utah’s water use, while indoor use by residents (a water need) consumes a mere 3-4%.
+In other words, even if our population doubled, our indoor water needs would still only amount to 6-7% of Utah’s total water use—hardly a water crisis.

 The majority of water in Utah’s cities is used to water—and overwater—grass.
 Outdoor lawn watering in our cities by businesses, residents and government institutions accounts for 6 – 8% of Utah’s total water use.
-Much of this amount is considered waste because people water sidewalks, driveways and streets; water during rainstorms; turn their water on too early in the spring; or water in the heat of the day (when most of the water evaporates).
-This watering includes the flood irrigation of grass by canal systems which are often unmetered, meaning that for $30 per year, one can dump several feet of water at a time on their grass.
+Much of this amount is considered waste because people water sidewalks, driveways and streets; water during rainstorms; turn their water on too early in the spring; or water in the heat of the day (when much of the water evaporates).
+This watering includes the flood irrigation of grass by canal systems which are often unmetered, meaning that some residents may dump several feet of water at a time on their grass.

 Far from running out, Utah’s municipal water supply is actually growing.